-People who have suffered acne may have the last laugh over their peers with perfect skin after research found that those who suffer from acne are likely to live long.
+People who have suffered acne may have the last laugh over their peers with the perfect skin after research found that those who suffer from acne are likely to live longer.

-Experts had already noted that signs of aging such as wrinkles and thinning skin often appear much later in people who have experienced acne.
+Experts had already noted that signs of ageing such as wrinkles and thinning skin often appear much later in people who have experienced acne.

 Now, scientists believe they may have discovered why.